CIF Parser¶

 andstop_

-keywords from STAR – needed for Refmac monomer library andmmcif_nmr-star.dic
+keywords from STAR – needed for the Refmac monomer library andmmcif_nmr-star.dic

 , respectively.